top of page

 Meals on Wheels (MOW)

 MOW was started in 1969 and delivers meals to people who have limitations and cannot cook for themselves.
 BGC bouquets are for those who have a birthday during the week they receive a meal.
-Each year more than 200 birthday bouquets are supplied and delivered to the Boulder Meals on Wheels Program.
-The club regularly receives notes of gratitude and appreciation from the recipients or a family member.
-These notes are very much appreciated.
+Each year more than 200 birthday bouquets are supplied and delivered to the Boulder Meals on Wheels Program. *In 2025, we donated 275 Birthday bouquets!

-organization is a wonderful non-profit that creates "community" through gardening.
+We have been involved with Growing Gardens for over 26 years and feel that this organization is a wonderful non-profit that creates "community" through gardening.
 They offer gardening education summer events for children ages 4 through 10.
 They also have community garden spaces, programs, and classes for children and adults, make food contributions, and now sponsor 7 community gardens in Boulder County.

-Our members volunteer to help with the Children's Peace Garden and with other activities throughout the year.
+Our members also volunteer to help with the Children's Peace Garden and with other activities throughout the year.

 Garden To Table